Builtin Subagent¶

 Generate metrics from SQL | YAML (metric) | /data/semantic_models |

-SQL → MetricFlow metric |
+SQL → MetricFlow metric, subject tree support |

 Together, these subagents automate the data engineering knowledge pipeline — from query understanding → model definition → metric generation → searchable Knowledge Base.